 Choose a country you want to visit, and start looking at the jobs which are available to you.

 Narrow down your search, and start applying, remembering to check the protocol for applications in different countries to ensure you include all the relevant information in the right ways.

-With these tips, look forward to some quick responses; you’ve just written a fantastic resume which will stand out to employers across the globe.
+With these tips, you can look forward to some quick responses; you’ve just written a fantastic resume that will stand out to employers across the globe.